sfigg/commercialization-public/docset/design/device-experiences/declaring-a-hardware-device-as-a-dock.md

 When a laptop or a convertible device is attached to a USB dock, the operating system should be able to identify the attached hardware device as a dock so that it can deliver the correct user experience, such as when a convertible device is docked in a Continuum setup.

-To qualify as a dock, the hardware device should allow projection to external displays and support additional peripherals such as a mouse, keyboard, storage, and more.
+To qualify as a dock, the hardware device should allow projection to external displays and support additional peripheral devices such as a mouse, keyboard, storage, and more.
 Thus, a USB hub alone or a port replicator does not quality as a dock.

-The [Microsoft OS Descriptor](https://msdn.microsoft.com/en-us/windows/hardware/drivers/usbcon/microsoft-defined-usb-descriptors) is recommended for docks with USB-only connectors or with USB and video over standard or proprietary connectors (for example, a Surface dock or a USB Type-C dock).
+The [Microsoft OS Descriptor](https://msdn.microsoft.com/en-us/windows/hardware/drivers/usbcon/microsoft-defined-usb-descriptors) is recommended for docks with USB-only connectors or for docks with USB and video over standard or proprietary connectors, such as a Surface dock or a USB Type-C dock.

-To declare to Windows that a device is a dock, the extended properties OS feature descriptor can be used.
+To declare to Windows that a device is a dock, you can use the extended properties OS feature descriptor.
 The extended properties descriptor will create a bitmasked registry entry, **MSOSDockProperties**, which indicates different dock properties, as shown in the following table:

 Offset | Property name                 | Description
 ------:|:------------------------------|:-------------------------------------------------------------------------